aws-samples/amazon-aurora-postgresql-fast-failover-demo/README.md

 ## Cleaning Up This Solution
 - To clean up / undeploy this solution, simply delete the primary CloudFormation Stack you initially launched.
 The cleanup will take roughly 45 minutes.
+- If you see a delete failure, retry it, without skipping any failed deletions.
+- Sometimes ENIs take longer than expexted to delete, in which case you can delete them and the VPC manually, then retry the stack deletion.
+- After the stack deletion is complete, you need to delete the IAM roles used to do the deletion.
+Navigate to IAM -> Roles and find the roles that have your stack name as the prefix

 ## Security